 The boys were well known for their tendency to tell outrageous lies to journalists during interviews, with the aim of getting them published as fact.
 Which, oftentimes, they were.
-In one particularly memorable occasion, the band told a British reporter that their namesake, Doug Anthony (in reality a fairly unmemorable Deputy Prime Minister of Australia), was a beloved and dearly departed Prime Minister of Australia who had been assassinated by right wing extremists on November 11, 1975.
-This choice piece of bullshit made it into The Times
+In one particularly memorable occasion, the band told a British reporter that their namesake, Doug Anthony (in reality the Deputy Prime Minister of Australia, albeit the longest-serving one as of now), was a beloved and dearly departed Prime Minister of Australia who had been assassinated by right wing extremists on November 11, 1975.
+This choice piece of bullshit made it into The Times, The Guardian and The Independent before anyone thought to question its validity.
+On another occasion, they announced to Australian reporters that they had been cast in the 1989 Batman film and had subsequently become best buds with Jack Nicholson - a lie that made headlines across the country and achieved front-page status on the TV guide of Melbourne's Herald Sun.

 They split in 1994, but their lunacy lives on.